 Providing alongside a real Living Wage

-In May 2019 the Living Wage Foundation published their Living Hours report.
+In July 2021, the Living Wage Foundation published their Living Hours report.
 This highlights the extent of insecure and precarious work practices which are hitting those on the lowest incomes hardest.

 For more information on the Living Hours programme, please contact: firstname.lastname@example.org